iv4xr-project/iv4xr-framework/README.md

 #### Use case: model based testing.

-You want to do **model-based testing (MBT) on a computer game**.
+You want to do **model-based testing (MBT) on e.g. a computer game**.
 This needs a model, but on the other hand the benefit is that you can easily (and rapidly) generate test suites.

 * [Documentation](./docs/mbt/MBT.md)

 #### Use case: player experience testing

-You want to do player experience (PX) testing on a computer game.
+You want to do player experience (PX) testing.
 There are several approaches that you can take, either one that is based on machine learning, or one that is model-based:

 * Using PAD approach (model free): [Documentation]
 * Using the OCC approach (model based): [Documentation](./docs/occ/occ-emotion.md)